Frawlah80/BedWars1058/README.md

   - %bw1058_arena_name%
   - %bw1058_player_level_no_brackets% (removes brackets in levels.
 Example: [1⭐] would look like 1⭐, and it will still retain the colors)
   - {levelNoBrackets} placeholder for lobby scoreboard
+  - {moneyCommas} placeholder for lobby scoreboard (example: shows vault money as "1,000,000" instead of the default 1000000.0)
 - Added PerGroupShop:
   - Full Credits: [BedWars2023](https://github.com/tomkeuper/BedWars2023)
 - Added Invisibility Potion Effect: